 Average Hospital Stay

-The usual length of stay is 1-3 days.
+The usual length of stay is 1 to 3 days.
 Complications may lead to a longer stay.

 At the Hospital